King John, Royal Shakespeare Company

 Sarah is an NYT member and has completed multiple summer intensives including Physical Theatre at RCSSD and Musical Theatre at Arts Educational School.
 At university she performed in 16 plays with Trinity Players and the Dublin Shakespeare Festival for 3 years.

 Sarah joined the RSC in 2019 working at the Swan Theatre in Stratford Upon Avon across two plays in the season; Shakespeare's 'King John' and Hannah Khalil's 'A Museum in Baghdad'.
 She covered two tracks in 'A Museum in Baghdad' directed by Erica Whyman; Sam York, an American soldier from the deep South and Nasiya in Arabic.
 She performed York on the Swan Theatre stage 4 times and Nasiya 3 times.
 In 'King John' directed by Eleanor Rhode Sarah performed as Citizen/Executioner and went on as understudy for Blanche 24 times and for Earl of Essex 8 times.

 The Scoop 2018

 A double bill of The Wizard of Oz and King Arthur

-Most recently Sarah performed in the summer season at the Scoop Amphitheatre in London Bridge.
-She played fierce sword fighting knight Lady Kay and Toto the dog to 800 people a night.
+Sarah performed in the summer season at the 800 seater Scoop Amphitheatre in London Bridge.
+She played the warrior knight Lady Kay in King Arthur directed by Phil Whilmott and

-She bounds and barks about as a tail-wagging dog with lots of in-your-face London attitude.
-It’s a fine performance."
+and barks about as a tail-wagging dog with lots of in-your-face London attitude.
+It’s a fine performance!"